Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map

-A typical transport cost function in OT is the Euclidean distance between two pixels $L_{i j}^{2}=\left\|p_{i}-a_{j}\right\|_{2}^{2}$.
-As shown in Figure \ref{fig:kernel function} (a), Euclidean distance $L_{i j}^{2}=\left\|p_{i}-a_{j}\right\|_{2}^{2}$ is very smooth but without boundary.
-It is a global metric that could not reflect the above-mentioned transmission relationship in the central regions.
+\textbf{Discussion.} A typical transport cost function in OT is the Euclidean distance between two pixels $L^{i j}_{2}=\left\|p_{i}-a_{j}\right\|_{2}^{2}$.
+As shown in Figure \ref{fig:kernel function} (a), Euclidean distance $L^{i j}_{2}=\left\|p_{i}-a_{j}\right\|_{2}^{2}$ is very smooth but without boundary.
+It is a global metric that could not reflect the above-mentioned transmission relationship in the target regions.
 Compared with the Euclidean distance, the GGD-L2 combination cost function is local \cite{Correntropy-1}.
-As shown in Figure \ref{fig:kernel function} (c), the GGD-L2 combination transport cost function is bounded which could build completely different transport costs for inside and outside the central regions.
-Moreover, in Figure \ref{fig:kernel function} (c), we could observe that the transport cost is all low in the central region.
-This indicates that our designed transport cost function treats the pixels in the central region equally.
-Thus, our method could tolerate the displacement of the annotated locations in the central region.
+As shown in Figure \ref{fig:kernel function} (c), the GGD-L2 combination transport cost function is bounded which could build completely different transport costs for inside and outside the target regions.
+Moreover, in Figure \ref{fig:kernel function} (c), we could observe that the transport cost is all low in the target region.
+This indicates that our designed transport cost function treats the pixels in the target region equally.
+Thus, our method could tolerate the displacement of the annotated locations in the target region.